liatrio/backstage-liatrio-dora-plugin/README.md

 		* Required:
 			* `dataEndpoint`: This the endpoint on the proxy that provides the deployment data.
 If you are using the `liatrio-dora-api` this will be `data`
 			* `teamListEndpiont`: This the endpoint on the proxy that provides the team and repo owndership data.
 If you are using the `liatrio-dora-api` this will be `teams`
+			* `daysToFetch`: This is the number of days worth of data that will be fetched for the charts to have available for display

 		* Optional:
 			* `showWeekends`: This boolean will toggle the `Deployment Frequency Chart` to hide weekends or show them.
 The default is to hide them.
 			* `includeWeekends`: This boolean will toggle whether weekends are included in scoring your `Deployment Frequency` and `Change Lead Time`.
 The default is to exclude them.
-			* `showDetails`: This boolean will toggle whether or not the `DORA Score Board` shows the exact scores on hover or as static text.
+			* `showDetails`: This boolean will toggle whether or not the `DORA At a Glance` shows the exact scores on hover or as static text.
 The default is to show them on hover.
+			* `showTrendGraph`: Enabling this field will change the `DORA At a Glance` to be a Trend Graph rather than have Metric indicators
+			* `showIndividualTrends`: Enabling this field will add individual Metric Trends to the Trend Graph in the `DORA At a Glance` component
 			* `rankThresholds`: This is an object to override the default rank thresholds for DORA Score Board and is fully optional all the way down to the individual ranks.

 		      There are 4 scores, all are optional: